 The heating rebate scheme is available from the Council’s Housing & Development Control Unit.

 ECO4 is the fourth phase of ECO.
 As part of its Sustainable Warmth Strategy, the Government has extended the ECO grant for an extra four years, meaning it will run until March 2026.

 The primary goal of this grant is to support low-income households who are unable to upgrade their homes and heating systems.
 By doing this, the government will be able to help vulnerable people power their homes, whilst also helping the country reach its net zero by 2050 goal.
 Although there are a lot of similarities between phase three and four of the ECO scheme, the government is aiming to reach more people during this final stage.

 For more information please contact CHiL Eco & Eco flex funding | Cosy Homes in Lancashire (chil.uk.com)

 The Minimum Energy Efficiency Standards (MEES) Regulations 2015

-For more information about the above standards which require all domestic private rented properties to have an Energy Performance Certificate (EPC) with a minimum rating of an E to be lawfully let out click here.
+Find out more about the The Minimum Energy Efficiency Standards (MEES) Regulations standards which require all domestic private rented properties to have an Energy Performance Certificate (EPC) with a minimum rating of an E to be lawfully let out.